Maturity: 5-year (inflation-linked Bobl) or at least 10- or 30-year (inflation-linked Bund)

 Inflation-linked German Government securities are now an established part of the Federal Government's financing strategy.
 Their share of total annual issuance volumes amounts to almost 4 % an average since 2006.

-There are currently six inflation-linked German Government securities in circulation: one five-year note, four 10-year bonds and one 30-year bond.
+There are currently five inflation-linked German Government securities in circulation: four 10-year bonds and one 30-year bond.

-Currently the six current tradable securities have a total volume of € 76.5 bn.
-This accounts for around 7 % of all German Government securities in circulation at year-end 2017, up from 6 % at year-end 2016.
+Currently the five current tradable securities have a total volume of € 66.5 bn inflation linked securities accounted for around 7 % of all German Government securities in circulation at year-end 2017, up from 6 % at year-end 2016.

 Inflation-linked Securities as a proportion of currently tradeable Government debt